 Let us show you how other students use fundraising to cover some or all of their tuition costs.
 Make fundraising part of your personal success story.
 LEARN MORE

-You may pay in full today or opt to enroll in our convenient payment plan.
-LEARN MORE
+You may pay in full today or choose to use one of our payment options.PAYMENT OPTIONS AVAILABLE

 Intensive Law & Trial FAQs